NSF Safe and Inclusive Working Environment Plan for Off-Campus or Off-Site Research

-- Distribute the “the plan” to everyone who will participate in an off-campus or off-site research activity prior to those individuals leaving campus to engage in the off-site or off-campus research.
+- Distribute the SAI plan to everyone who will participate in an off-campus or off-site research activity prior to those individuals leaving campus to engage in the off-site or off-campus research.

-- Retain documentation of who received the plan (email or signup sheet is sufficient) and the plan itself in their personal grant files or in the departmental grant file.
+- Retain documentation of who received the plan (I.e., email or signup sheet) and the plan itself in their personal grant files or in the departmental grant file.

 IMPORTANT: The plan should not be submitted to NSF unless requested.

 Currently only NSF’s BIO and GEO proposals will be requiring the submission of a Safe and Inclusive Work Environments Plan that will be considered as part of the Broader Impacts criteria during the review process.
 The plan should not be submitted for any other NSF directorate unless specified in the FOA.
 The PI must have the plan on file and be ready to provide it to NU or NSF upon request.